aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/drawobject/_index.md

 ### getCurrentPage() {#getCurrentPage--}

+<b>@deprecated.</b> Please use the 'currentPage' property instead.
 Indicates the page index of DrawObject.
 Page index is based on zero.
 One Sheet contains several pages when rendering.

 ```javascript
 getCurrentPage() : number;